Hamas's abuse of two mentally ill Israelis shows depths of terror group's cruelty - comment

 Equally important, having a child with special needs means that you are constantly trying to anticipate anything that could go wrong, especially in situations that you can’t control that could imperil your child.
 My son, like many people on the spectrum, is not able to gauge danger realistically and so must be supervised and protected at all times.
 If we lived near the Gaza border, he certainly couldn’t be trusted to keep his distance from it.

-But unlike Mengistu and al-Sayed, my son is from a middle-class family that can look out for him in a way that Mengistu and al-Sayed’s families couldn’t.
-Mengistu is an Ethiopian immigrant, a group that faces a great deal of discrimination, and is also from a low-income, troubled family.
+But unlike Mengistu and al-Sayed, my son is from a middle-class family that can look out for him in a way that their families couldn’t.
+Mengistu is an Ethiopian immigrant, one of a group that faces a great deal of discrimination, and he is also from a low-income, troubled family.

 Even before the current hostage crisis during this war, I found my thoughts on sleepless nights drifting to these two young men, a few years older than my son, and felt so deeply sorry for them and their families.